 Go for stripes broad and narrow, whatever floats your boat, and wear whenever you’re about town, or out on the town.
-Twin with slim fitting jeans or chinos and chelsea boots, and see if you don’t still look razor sharp.
+Twin with slim-fitting jeans and Chelsea boots, and see if you don’t still look razor sharp.

 How do you wear your summer blazer?
 We’d love to hear your stories.
 Head over to our Facebook page and leave us a message.